GeethaAnne/terraform-hashi/terraform-getting-started.md

 }

 ```
 This main.tf will read values of input variables from "variables.tf" file, which you will configure in the next step.
-You may learn more about defining different types of variables in terraform
+You may learn more about defining different types of input variables in terraform
  [here](https://www.terraform.io/docs/configuration/variables.html)

 ### Define the input variables
+To become truly shareable and version controlled, we need to parameterize the configurations.
 Open a variables.tf in your favorite text editor and add the below code:

 ```shell
 variable "cidr_block" {